Table of Contents

 The exterior of the house is finished with wood clapboard and vertical siding in the gable.
 The garage is entirely finished with wood vertical siding.
 A single brick chimney is located on the north slope of the roof.
 Both the front door and the door to the garage addition have horizontal lights.
 Windows include eight 1/1 wood double-hung sash and five smaller 1/1 wood single hung sash.

-The Waskiewicz House and Garage (1958) are located at the southwest edge of the UMASS campus and outside of the core of the historic campus.
+The Waskiewicz House and Garage (1958) are located at the southwest edge of the UMASS campus near the corner of University Dr. and Amity St. and outside of the core of the historic campus.
 Amherst city records associate the property with Edward T. Waskiewicz, with the sale date of January 1, 1957.
 Ten years later, the property was sold to the Commonwealth of Massachusetts, during the administration of University President Whitmore.
 Prior to the date, the property was not graphically recorded by either Sanborn Fire Insurance Maps or historical maps of the adjacent UMASS campus.

 A review of Amherst, Hadley and Hatfield historical city directories from 1869 to 1975 at the Jones Library in Amherst record the following listings for the site address (425 Amity Street):